mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 - Wrong value in `dcos_service_port_index` breaks Admin Router cache.
 (COPS-5147, DCOS_OSS-5491)
 - Add framework ID tags to Mesos framework metrics.
 (DCOS-53302)
 - The DC/OS configuration variable `mesos_seccomp_enabled` now defaults to `true`, with `mesos_seccomp_profile_name` set to `default.json`.
 This is not expected to break tasks.
 If you experience problems, though, note that seccomp can be disabled for individual tasks through the DC/OS SDK and Marathon.
 For more details, see [`mesos_seccomp_enabled`](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-enabled) and [`mesos_seccomp_profile_name`](/mesosphere/dcos/2.0/installing/production/advanced-configuration/configuration-reference/#mesos-seccomp-profile-name).
 (DCOS-50038)
+- Very large quota values can crash Mesos master.
+(DCOS-59695)
+- Marathon crash-loops after receiving a very long error message from a task's fetcher.
+(COPS-5365, MARATHON-8698)
+- ACL gives inappropriate access to tasks.
+(COPS-4929)
+- When deploying a service with an L4-VIP, it can take up to 10 minutes until the VIP is available.
+(COPS-5081, DCOS_OSS-5356)
+- The `dcos-net` logs show too many entries on masters.
+(COPS-5229, DCOS-57506)

 ## Third-party Updates and Compatibility